Do I Really Need a Down Payment When I Purchase a Home?

 Many people in this situation hang onto their homes, hoping that the situation will improve.
 Using a down payment does not completely prevent this from happening to you, but it does give you a solid buffer against a downturn.
 Unless your home value falls more than 20%, you are much better off since you started with some equity.

 Making a down payment on a home helps avoid any regret of buying your home.
 In addition to showing that you are financially prepared to purchase a home, saving up for a down payment will allow you to purchase a home that you will like and you will not regret buying.

-The down payment can increase the size of home you can afford, and it can help you a home in a better location.
-Essentially, it gives you more choices because you will still qualify for the same amount on your mortgage, the down payment is additional money that can increase your purchasing power.
+The down payment can increase the size of home you can afford, and it can help you buy one in a better location.
+Essentially, it gives you more choices because you will still qualify for the same amount on your mortgage; the down payment is just extra money that can increase your purchasing power.

 When and How to Buy

-When mortgage rates are low, you may be feeling the pressure to purchase now, so that you can save money in interest over the life of your loan.
+When mortgage rates are low, you may be feeling the pressure to purchase now, even if you don't have a down payment, so that you can save money in interest over the life of your loan.
 It is true that you may save money, but you cannot see the future.
-You do not know if the house prices are going to rise or if they take a fall again.
-You do not know if you will need to move suddenly due to a new job or a transfer, and then you will need to sell, but you may not be able to because of how much you owe on the home.
+You don't know if housing prices are going to rise or if they will fall again.
+Nor do you know if you will need to move suddenly due to a new job or a transfer, leaving you unable to sell because of how much you owe on the home.
 Your down payment is some extra padding between you and the unknown.

 When you do decide you are ready to purchase a home, you need to make sure that you choose the best mortgage with a fixed interest rate.
-An adjustable rate mortgage will cause your mortgage payments to go up as the interest rate increases.
-You should have a good home inspection done before you close.
-Additionally, you will need to get home owner’s insurance.
+An adjustable-rate mortgage will cause your mortgage payments to go up as the interest rate increases.
+Finally, be sure you have some extra money saved for home repairs.
+This will ensure you're ready for the unpredictable costs of home ownership.